/*

 <p class="main-menu-wrap"><a href="/" class="main-menu-btn">Main Menu</a></p><<set $pathArray to $pathArray.concat(["Ending: Runway excursion"])>>

-The approach delivers you to the runway environment fast, or slow, or with a configuration that did not quite suit the wind.
+The approach delivers you to the runway fast, or slow, or pointed down pavement the wind had claimed for departures.
 You arrive.
-The airplane touches down.
+The airplane touches down, deep and quick.
 On rollout it departs the side of the runway onto the grass, comes to a stop within sixty feet, and sits there idling.
 The nose gear is fine.
 The right main is bogged slightly in the wet.
 The prop has caught a mouthful of grass but nothing bends.

 Jamal is unhurt.
 You are shaken.
 Airport emergency services arrive within two minutes.
 You shut the airplane down and climb out.
 The incident is noted in the tower log as a runway excursion, no injuries.